reswitched-weekly-reboot/reswitched-weekly-reboot/content/posts/3ds-ctf/index.md

 {{ embedcode(path="/assets/code/3ds-ctf/reverse_start/5.c.md") }}
 ## Executable mapping?
-The next major failure creating this challenge was here.
-The other "key intersection" is a bit further down:
+The other "key intersection" referred to in the logs is a bit further down:

 - Executable mirroring of read-write page returned page %p\n

 I intended for this segment of the code to be *completely ignored*, because it's a lot of function calls towards something that's meant to be largely overlooked.
 However, I believe that this was not made clear enough.
-Another hint along the lines of ``Beginning to map DisplayTransfer result as executable...`` may have significantly improved the situation.

 Here's what that block looks like in the source code: